In Vitro Fertilization (IVF)

 - Couples experiencing unexplained infertility

 Our IVF program serves a variety of patients.
 Due to our vast experience in treating patients who have had multiple IVF failures, we provide individualized protocols according to the patient’s response.
-At the Fertility Center, our doctors have a particular interest in “poor responder” patients and in patients with base-line elevation of the FSH.
+At the Fertility Center, our doctors have a particular interest in “poor responder” patients and in patients with base-line elevation of the follicle stimulating hormone.
 Many fertility centers refer those patients to donor egg programs.
 Our doctors consider that the last resort once we have exhausted all our efforts to assist these couples in having their own biological child.